 Peer-to-Peer (P2P) Applications

-When shopping for a new security solution, you’ll want to make sure all your endpoints are protected.
+When shopping for a new security solution based on a set of requirements, you’ll want to make sure all your endpoints are protected.
 Servers are an especially sensitive endpoint, so it’s important to choose a system that can protect them just as well as it would a desktop PC.
 Make sure your system can block threats to collaboration servers, data storage servers, internet gateways and your email servers.
 Some vendors apply existing features to protect your servers, while others use specialized tools for each type of server.

 Data Loss Protection